dusmart/dusmart/resume.md

 - Programming: **Golang**, **Python**, C++, javascript
 - [Second Prize](https://www.geekmeta.com/article/4137940.html) of China Blockchain Security Attack and Defense Competition (2021 teamed with vang1ong7ang, zhaochen, yuzhoukai, solved **all solidity quiz** in one click)
-- submit a bug for Binance with bug bounty (2021 P2-level cooperating with vang1ong7ang)
+- submit a bug for a big exchange company with bug bounty (2021 P2-level cooperating with vang1ong7ang)
 - submit a critical bug report for dAPP [DogeRift](https://dogerift.com/) and get a bug bounty (2022 independently)

 ## Projects and Intern Experience